 The holders of a majority of the outstanding shares entitled to vote, present in person or represented by proxy at this meeting, will constitute a quorum for the transaction of business.
-New York law and the Company's By-Laws require the presence of a quorum at Annual Meetings of Shareholders.
+New York law and the Company's By-Laws require the presence of a quorum at annual meetings of shareholders.
 Abstentions and broker non-votes are counted as present for purposes of determining a quorum.

-Each share represented is entitled to one vote on all matters properly brought before the meeting.
-Please specify your choice by marking the appropriate box on the enclosed proxy card and signing and dating it.
+Each share represented is entitled to one vote on all matters properly brought before the Annual Meeting.
+Please specify your choice by marking the appropriate box on the enclosed proxy card and signing, dating and returning it.
 Directors will be elected by a plurality of the votes cast by the Shareholders at a meeting in which a quorum is present.
 Therefore, shares not voted and broker non-votes will have no affect on the election of Directors.